Trading crypto can be super easy and fun, and also profitable if you have the right knowledge. This article helps you out to make the first trade.

 In a peer-to-peer network, it is important that the peers trust the network.
 That is one of cryptocurrency’s claims to fame.
 As explained above, it presents a network which is reliable.

-People were not very sure about cryptocurrencies to begin with.
+People were not very sure about cryptocurrencies, to begin with.
 Bitcoin was the first crypto to make a hype and create an uproar.
 With its rise in popularity, some myths began to start shedding off.
 In its early days, people looked at bitcoin as the money for gamblers and gamers – something either shady or not of serious significance.
 More than that, people did not see the need for it.
 The fiat money works just about fine.

 Conceived in 2009, Bitcoin took a fair time for the media to pick up on it as something ‘cool’.
-Television drama ‘The Good Wife’ featured bitcoin as the main subject in its third season with the episode “Bitcoin for Dummies”, somewhere around January 2012.
+The television drama ‘The Good Wife’ featured bitcoin as the main subject in its third season with the episode “Bitcoin for Dummies”, somewhere around January 2012.
 Another popular sitcom, The Big Bang Theory also featured the lead characters (who were bonafide as nerds) ‘geeking out’ on cryptocurrencies.
 Because for the first time, it looked like the nerds will literally be making money with mathematics (mining).

-Same year, Jim Cramer made a scene (figuratively and literally) in CNBC’s Mad Money by not granting bitcoin the status of true money.
+The same year, Jim Cramer made a scene (figuratively and literally) in CNBC’s Mad Money by not granting bitcoin the status of true money.
 He said, ‘There’s no central bank to regulate it; it’s digital and functions completely peer to peer.’

 Gaming companies like Zynga, widely famous companies like Dell, trusted service providers like WordPress and even OKCupid began romancing Bitcoin, allowing people to make payments in crypto.
 This led to more adoptions.

-Fast forward to the pleasant month of February 2021, world’s most innovative carmaker, Tesla announces its plan to invest in bitcoin and also accept payments in it.
+Fast forward to the pleasant month of February 2021, the world’s most innovative carmaker, Tesla announces its plan to invest in bitcoin and also accept payments in it.
 Elon Musk’s interest in Bitcoin led to a price surge and even in the middle of a deadly pandemic, Bitcoin shooted to the moon.

 The point of telling an animated story was to reach this part – the moral of it.
 Trading crypto is not a straightforward way – you cannot make a prediction and just stick by it.
 Every day is new, the world events affect the prices and predictions may go wrong.
 But the very fact that governments are now keen on adopting cryptocurrencies and even developing their own, means that things are looking sweet.